 A domain is the identification string that is used to name a location on the Internet.
-For example, our domain is Dashlane.com.
+For example, our domain is dashlane.com.
 A subdomain is a domain that is part of a larger domain.
-Its name will be added at the beginning of the domain's name.
+Its name will be added before the main domain name.
 For example, you are currently reading a page which is located on our subdomain support.dashlane.com.

 How to set up subdomains in Dashlane

-- Click on "More options" at the bottom of the window
+- Click on More options at the bottom of the window

-- Enable "For this subdomain only”
+- Enable For this subdomain only

 Does Dashlane have equivalent domains?

-Currently, Dashlane does not support equivalent domains.
-For instance, if you have an account on Amazon and use this account on amazon.com and amazon.ca or amazon.au, you will need to create separate credentials in Dashlane for each domain in order for Dashlane to autofill your information on each of these pages, even though you only have one Amazon account used across all Amazon domains.
-An amazon.com credential saved in your Dashlane application will not be auto filled on amazon.ca or amazon.au.
+For instance, if you have an account on Amazon and use this account on amazon.com, amazon.ca, and amazon.au, the amazon.com credential saved in your Dashlane application will not be auto filled on amazon.ca or amazon.au.
+You will need to create separate credentials in Dashlane for each domain in order for Dashlane to autofill your information on these pages, even though you use the same Amazon account across all Amazon domains.

-Another example: if you have access to multiple websites that share a single password due to Active Directory, then creating separate credentials in your Dashlane application for each of these websites is required.
-This will insure proper autofill and autologin at the right place, and at the right time.
+Another example: If you have access to multiple websites that share a single password due to Active Directory, then you will need to create separate credentials in your Dashlane application for each of these websites.
+This will ensure proper autofill and auto-login, in the right place and the right time.